Resources for Children, Teens, and Parents

 Young adults need to hear that suicide is preventable and that the Lifeline is there to help them when they or their friends are in distress or crisis.
 Please visit the site at www.youmatter.suicidepreventionlifeline.org.

 Child and adolescent mental health and parenting resource from the NYU Child Study Center.

 Established by Congress in 2000, the National Child Traumatic Stress Network (NCTSN) brings a singular and comprehensive focus to childhood trauma.
 NCTSN’s collaboration of frontline providers, researchers, and families is committed to raising the standard of care while increasing access to services.
 Combining knowledge of child development, expertise in the full range of child traumatic experiences, and dedication to evidence-based practices, the NCTSN changes the course of children’s lives by changing the course of their care.

 Mental Health First Aid is an 8-hour course that teaches you how to identify, understand and respond to signs of mental illnesses and substance use disorders.

 Information from Mental Health America about teen depression, including the warning signs of suicide.

 Information from Mental Health America on recognizing the signs of suicide in teens.

-We can provide help and hope if you call our Hotline (1-800-448-3000) or fill out our email form.
+We can provide help and hope if you call our Helpline (561-801-HELP).
 You don’t have to face your problems alone!